Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * Denavit-Hartenberg is used for setup and calculating forward kinematics
 * screw theory is used for setup and formula basis for Paden-Kahan based inverse kinematics
-* geometric algebra (Clifford algebra, multivectors) is used to deduce the algorithms for Paden-Kahan subproblems
+* geometric algebra (Clifford algebra, multivectors, GA) is used to deduce the algorithms for Paden-Kahan subproblems
+* conformal geometric algebra (exterior algebra, CGA, Grassmann, G4.1), a 5-dimensional space is used for more complex problems
 * quaternions, dual quaternions are used to store position and orientation (translations and rotations) values

 # Literature about screw theory, Paden-Kahan / canonical subproblems